-In our Sensory & Environmental Awareness lab (SEALAB) we address all of the sensory realms including visual, auditory, tactile, olfactory, gustatory, vestibular (knowing where one’s body is in space) and proprioceptive (hard touch) domains.
-The SEALAB provides relaxed, non-threatening sensory stimulation in which learning is so much fun that the consumers do not even know they are learning.
-Furthermore, research indicates that learning occurs quicker and is longer lasting that with any of the other instructional systems technologies.
+In our Sensory & Environmental Awareness Lab (SEALAB), partially supported through a generous grant from the PNC Foundation, we address all of the sensory realms including visual, auditory, tactile, olfactory, gustatory, vestibular (knowing where one’s body is in space) and proprioceptive (hard touch) domains.
+The SEALAB provides relaxed, non-threatening sensory stimulation in which learning is so much fun.

 Residential Habilitation Services (RHS)

-Residential Habilitation Services (RHS) provide up to a full day (24-hour basis) of services and/or supports which are designed to ensure the health, safety and welfare of the participant, and assist in the acquisition, improvement, and retention of skills necessary to support participants to live successfully in their own homes.
+Paladin residential services focuses on providing services and/or supports designed to ensure the health, safety and welfare of adults with disabilities.
+We focus on helping men and women to live successfully in their own homes or with a small group if appropriate.
 RHS includes direct supervision, monitoring and training to implement the Individualized Support Plan (ISP) outcomes for the participant through the following: